mattgoldspink/grunt-sencha-dependencies/README.md

 This is the location of the Sencha install.
 It should be the unzipped install as it comes from Sencha - i.e. don't modify the folder layout in there.

+#### options.isTouch
+Type: `Boolean`
+Default value: false

+Whether this is a Sencha Touch project or not.

 ### Usage Examples

 #### Basic example